VisualComputing/nub/README.md

 void mouseDragged() {
   if (mouseButton == LEFT)
-    // spin the picked node or the eye if no node has been picked scene.mouseSpinNode();
+    // spin the picked node or the eye if no node has been picked scene.mouseSpin();
   else if (mouseButton == RIGHT)
-    // spin the picked node or the eye if no node has been picked scene.mouseTranslateNode();
+    // shift the picked node or the eye if no node has been picked scene.mouseShift();
   else
-    // spin the picked node or the eye if no node has been picked scene.scaleNode(mouseX - pmouseX);
+    // zoom the picked node or the eye if no node has been picked scene.zoom(mouseX - pmouseX);
 }
 ```